davidrhoden/davidrhoden-basic-netlify/timeline/hi-balls/hi-balls-karls-house-apr-12-1997.md

 ---
-title: The Hi-Balls played an acoustic gig for a party at some guy named Karl's house.
+title: The Hi-Balls played an acoustic gig for a party at some guy named Karl’s house.
 date: 1997-04-12T20:00:00.000Z
 excerpt: We wrecked the place.
 tags: